void-type/LoadTest/README.md

 [LoadTest](https://github.com/void-type/loadtest) is a simple website load tester packaged in a .NET tool.
 It's not fully-featured and is just a toy/tool for myself, but feel free to use it.

+- Load test a site using a list of URLs or point to the sitemap.
+- Save a list of URLs from the sitemap.
+- Archive html from pages.
+  - Save html source or use --browser to save the JS-rendered page markup.
+  - Use --log-browser-errors to capture JS console errors to QA your site.

 ## Install

 You need the [.NET SDK](https://dot.net/download) to run this tool.